hzeller/joystick-gcode-jog/README.md

 which is your preferred axis.
 Also it asks you for a 'home' button, which is used to home the machine and six additional buttons that you can use to store and retrieve 'waypoints'.

+Typically all USB gamepads either for PS3 or Xbox should work.
+On my beaglebone I found that the xpad kernel module was missing, so only a PS3 gamepad worked right out of the box.
+On my regular Linux notebook, both types worked right away.

 Wire Up
 -------